Stepan-coder/HandWritenSignatureDetection/README.md

 Soon luck smiled on me and I came across [this](https://tc11.cvc.uab.es/datasets/Tobacco800_1) dataset.
 It was almost perfect for my task, I needed to carry out some actions and you can start learning.

+Initially , the data in the presented dataset has the format `.tif` (I have some questions to the creators of the dataset why this particular format was chosen, but I am extremely grateful to them for presenting the data), so it was necessary to translate all files from `.tif` to `.jpeg`.

+The next step in data preparation was the creation of a file by which YOLO will understand which image it is working with and where exactly the signature is (or not) on the image.
+To do this, it was necessary to process all the attached data `.xlm` files, to which this information is specified and create new files (for training and test samples).
+Along with this, converting the input images to the `640x480` pixels standard, the size of the input image to YOLOv5x **(for other models of the YOLO series, the size of the input image will be different)**.

 ### [Training the model](Step_2_Custom_YOLO_training)

 Use [this notebook](Step_2_Custom_YOLO_training/CustomYOLOv5_using_Tobcco800_dataset.ipynb) to train and test the YOLOv5 model.